-If the underwriters sell more shares than the total number set forth in the table above, the underwriters have an option to buy up to an additional 1,095,000 shares from us and the selling stockholders to cover such sales.
+If the underwriters sell more shares than the total number set forth in the table above, the underwriters have an option to buy up to an additional 1,264,565 shares from us and the selling stockholders to cover such sales.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

 The following tables show the per share and total underwriting discounts and commissions to be paid to the underwriters by us and the selling stockholders.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 1,095,000 additional shares.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 1,264,565 additional shares.

 Paid by Us No Exercise Full Exercise

-Per Share \$ \$
+Per Share \$ 1.33 \$ 1.33

-Total \$ \$
+Total \$ 11,212,479 \$ 12,056,450

 Paid by the Selling Stockholders No Exercise Full Exercise

-Paid by the Selling Stockholders Per Share No Exercise \$ - Full Exercise \$
+Per Share \$ - \$ 1.33

+Total \$ - \$ 837,900

 Shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial public offering price.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$0.798 per share from the initial public offering price.
 If all the shares are not sold at the initial public offering price, the representatives may change the offering price and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-We and our officers, directors and holders of substantially all of the outstanding shares of our common stock, including the selling stockholders, have agreed with the underwriters, subject to certain exceptions, not to offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale or otherwise dispose of any shares of our common stock, or any options or warrants to purchase any shares of our common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of the representatives.
+We and our officers, directors and holders of substantially all of the outstanding shares of our common stock, including the selling stockholders, have agreed with the underwriters, subject to certain exceptions, not to offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale or otherwise dispose of any shares of our common stock, or any options or warrants to purchase any shares of our common stock or securities convertible into or exchangeable for shares of our common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of the representatives.
 This agreement does not apply to any existing employee benefit plans.
 See "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.

-The 180-day restricted period described in the preceding paragraph will be automatically extended if: (1) during the last 17 days of the 180day restricted period we issue an earnings release or announce material news or a material event; or (2) prior to the expiration of the 180-day restricted period, we announce that we will release earnings results during the 15-day period following the last day of the 180-day period, in which case the restrictions described in the preceding paragraph will continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the announcement of the material news or material event.
+The 180-day restricted period described in the preceding paragraph will be automatically extended if: (1) during the last 17 days of the 180-day restricted period we issue an earnings release or announce material news or a material event; or (2) prior to the expiration of the 180-day restricted period, we announce that we will release earnings results during the 15-day period following the last day of the 180-day period, in which case the restrictions described in the preceding paragraph will continue to apply until the expiration of the 18-day period beginning on the issuance of the earnings release or the announcement of the material news or material event.

 Prior to the offering, there has been no public market for our common stock.
-The initial public offering price will be negotiated among us and the representatives.
-Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be our historical performance, estimates of our business potential and earnings prospects, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+The initial public offering price was negotiated among us and the representatives.
+Among the factors considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, were our historical performance, estimates of our business potential and earnings prospects, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.